 If you were getting ready to visit your long-distance partner or move in with your long-term SO, your plans might be temporarily thwarted.
 By your partner's commitment issues?
 Not this time!
 By the coronavirus, which is impacting relationships by stalling romantic milestones.

 According to the Centers for Disease Control and Prevention (CDC), the primary way coronavirus spreads is through respiratory droplets, which are formed when someone coughs or sneezes.
-The CDC recommends avoiding close contact by practicing social distancing, which means avoiding large groups, and staying at least six feet away from others.
-For couples, that might mean canceling your hotel reservation, FaceTiming your partner for a little mutual masturbation, or even postponing your wedding until further notice.
+The CDC continues to recommend avoiding close contact by practicing social distancing, which means avoiding large groups, and staying at least six feet away from others if you have to go out in public — say, to the grocery store or pharmacy.

 If your relationship progression is paused, here's how you can stay connected in the meantime.

 Maintaining A LDR Relationship Amidst Coronavirus Concerns

 Being in a long-distance relationship typically means talking on the phone, FaceTiming, texting, sexting, and traveling to see each other on occasion.
 But since we're all currently avoiding any unnecessary travel, you won't be able to hop a flight, or get on a train, to see your beloved.

 Instead, Klapow suggests keeping each other updated by sending video messages or voice notes.
 That way, you can hear the inflection in your partner's voice and witness each other's body language, which are two helpful ways to feel closer as you chat.